Steps to Apply and Enroll

 - Visit our office, located on the Student Services Center, 2nd floor of Building 9B.

-Once you have taken your assessment tests, attended orientation, and met with a counselor, you will be assigned a specific registration date and time that you can view on your My Mt.
+Once you have taken your assessment questionnaire, attended orientation, and met with a counselor, you will be assigned a specific registration date and time that you can view on your Mt.
 SAC Portal.
-You may then register for classes using your My Mt.
+You may then register for classes using your Mt.
 SAC Portal on or after your assigned date and time.

-- You can pay fees online with a credit card (in your My Mt.
-SAC Portal) or in person at the Bursar's Office (Building 4).
+- You can pay fees online with a credit card (in your Mt.
+SAC Portal) or in person at the Cashier's Office (Building 4).

 - If you pay online, be sure to print your Student Schedule/Receipt.
 It has important information and deadlines regarding refunds and dropping classes.

-- Deadlines for payment are posted in your My Mt.
+- Deadlines for payment are posted in your Mt.
 SAC Portal on your Student Schedule/Receipt.